BawdyAnarchist/quBSD/Future_Development.md

 	   - Current server should be upgraded to show current settings, even if not connected
 	   - Need to verify how well it works when connection is down
 	   - pf.conf references the endpoint IP.
 Needs to be updated as well
+		- Double check the install script that it copies qb-ivpn to 0net

 qb-create
 	- Really should have some trap functions set when zfs cloning